 Wash your new crib cover

-Once you have chosen your brand new crib rail cover, it is important that you thoroughly wash the cover before attaching it to your baby’s crib.
+Once you have chosen one, it is important that you thoroughly wash it before attaching it.

-A properly attached crib rail cover should be difficult for your baby to remove.
+Once sanitized, it is ready to be attached.
+Make sure the crib rail cover is secure.
+When properly attached, it should be difficult for your baby to remove.

 A loose crib rail cover not only poses a choking hazard but may also expose sections of the rail for your baby to chew on.

-Whether you are feeling frugal or just plain crafty, making your own crib rail cover is a simple process.
+Whether you are feeling frugal or just plain crafty, making your own is a simple process.
 Below are some tutorials to make your own crib rail covers.

-The first and easiest way to make a crib rail cover is to hang onto your old swaddle blankets and tie them around the crib rail, overlapping them until the entire railing is protected.
+The first and easiest way to make your own is to hang onto your old swaddle blankets and tie them around the crib rail, overlapping them until the entire railing is protected.

-If you have swaddle blankets on hand then this is by far the cheapest crib rail cover you can make.
+If you have swaddle blankets on hand then this is by far the cheapest option you can make.

 Simple DIY crib protector - A quick and simple homemade crib rail protector.
 Made from fleece with no sewing required.

-Advanced crib rail protector – A great looking crib rail cover tutorial.
+Advanced protector - A great looking crib rail cover tutorial.
 While this cover does require sewing, the ability to choose any material you want leaves you with infinite design possibilities.

-If you are not very crafty or uncoordinated like me then a store-bought crib rail cover is an inexpensive and effective solution that works, straight out of the box.
+If you are not very crafty or uncoordinated like me then a store-bought option is an inexpensive and effective solution that works, straight out of the box.